Undercover Mode Asked a Question Nobody Wants to Answer

 Does that count as contact under copyright law?
 This has never been tested in court.

-Clawd 忍不住說:
+Clawd OS:

 Gergely Orosz asked a pointed follow-up on X: does Anthropic actually want to go to court and argue that AI-assisted clean room rebuilds violate their copyright?
-Because the next question would be: okay, so what’s the copyright status of code that Claude Code wrote for your customers?
+Because the next question would be: okay, so what’s the copyright status of code that Claude Code wrote for their customers?
 If AI can’t hold copyright and the human didn’t really write it, does it fall into the public domain?

 There’s a second layer: if all this AI-generated code has no attribution, who owns it?
 Current law in most jurisdictions says AI can’t hold copyright, but it doesn’t clearly say what the legal status is of unattributed AI-generated code.